 Article key points:

-- A line of authority (LOA) is a subject area or flavor of insurance that an insurance producer can sell.
+- A line of authority (LOA) is a subject area or type of insurance that an insurance producer can sell.

 - There are six major LOAs defined by the National Association of Insurance Commissioners (NAIC): life, accident and health or sickness, property, casualty, variable life and variable annuity, and personal lines.